 Noriega?
 Daniel Ortega?
 Tio Sancho?

-General Manuel Noriega is a former military dictator of Panama, where he ruled from 1983 to 1989.
+General Manuel Noriega (1934-2017) was a former military dictator of Panama, where he ruled from 1983 to 1989.
 In 1989, he essentially stole the election and tried to restrict the U.S. military’s freedom of movement in the country (related to treaties governing the protection of the Canal).
 Those actions, along with his role in the international drug trade, led then-President George H.W.
 Bush to send the United States military after him in December 1989, an action dubbed “Operation Just Cause.”
 The U.S. invasion was met with international criticism; the United Nations voted 75-20 to condemn it as a violation of international law.
 Noriega fled the capital and took sanctuary in the Vatican embassy.
 Thus began “Operation Nifty Package,” as Navy SEALs surrounded the embassy and played The Clash and Guns ‘n’ Roses at deafening volumes at all hours.
 After ten days, the Papal Nuncio (the Vatican’s name for their ambassador) encouraged Noriega to leave, and the U.S. arrested him as a prisoner of war.
 In 1992, Noriega was tried and convicted in Miami on eight counts of drug trafficking, money laundering, racketeering, and so on, and sentenced to 30 years in prison.
 In 2007, he was released, and three years later he was extradited to France and convicted on money laundering charges there; the following year France finally sent him to Panama, which had been clamoring for his head for some time, to answer for crimes committed during his reign.
-Panama subsequently imprisoned him for another 20-year term, which he is currently serving.
+Panama subsequently imprisoned him for another 20-year term, he died in a hospital following brain surgery while serving that term.
 Daniel Ortega is a Nicaraguan revolutionary and politician.
 He was part of the Sandinistas that overthrew the government and a member of the Junta that rebuilt the nation.
 The Reagan-era Iran-Contra scandal funded the rebel Contra force in an attempt to topple the Sandinista government; the Reagan administration opposed the Sandinistas because they were socialists, which to 1980s conservatives equaled communism.
 The funding came through covert sales of arms to Iran, since Congress had outlawed funding of the Contras for purposes of overthrowing the government.
 Ortega was president of the nation from 1985 to 1990 and became president again in 2007.
 Tio Sancho was a brand of Mexican food sold in the U.S. for most of the 1980s: microwavable nachos, taco kits and shells, etc.